 Ryan received his bachelors degree in sociology from the University of Nevada, Las Vegas.
 In college he was introduced to the Catholic Worker movement, Pace e Bene and Nevada Desert Experience.
 Having been profoundly influenced by the power of these organizations to peaceably change lives and society, he spent four years following graduation living and working with the Las Vegas Catholic Worker where he was immersed in the power and practice of active nonviolence.
 Throughout his time in the Catholic Worker he was involved in numerous nonviolent actions voicing opposition to the American wars in Afghanistan and Iraq, praying for a denuclearized world at the Nevada Test Site and participating in the vigil to close the SOA.
 Ryan also worked for two years with the Catholic Diocese of Las Vegas as the coordinator of the Social Action Office promoting the Catholic Campaign for Human Development and Catholic Relief Services throughout the diocese.

-Currently, Ryan lives in Long Beach, CA with his spouse Dr. Erandhi Hall and their cat Pace.
+Currently, Ryan lives in Athens, OH with his spouse Dr. Erandhi Hall and their cat Pace.

 John Dear is Pace e Bene's Outreach Coordinator.
 He is an internationally known voice for peace and nonviolence.
 A peacemaker, organizer, lecturer, and retreat leader, he is the author/editor of 30 books, including his autobiography, “A Persistent Peace,” and his latest book, "The Nonviolent Life."
 In 2008, John was nominated for the Nobel Peace Prize by Archbishop Desmond Tutu.
 A former Jesuit, John is a Catholic priest of the Diocese of Monterey, California.

 From 1998 until December 2000, he served as the executive director of the Fellowship of Reconciliation, the largest interfaith peace organization in the United States.